NgomsoGaya/NgomsoGaya/README.md

 <b> 🧪 Unit Testing Magician:</b> Ensuring my creations are resilient by conjuring powerful unit tests.</p>

 <h1> Chronicles of the CodeX Citadel 🏰⚔️</h1>
 In the heart of my journey lies the illustrious CodeX bootcamp, a citadel of knowledge and innovation.
 As a devoted squire, I'm diligently honing my skills and absorbing the teachings of the masters.
-My current quest: to master the art of React magic and wield its powers for epic front-end adventures.
+My current personal quest: to master the art of React magic and wield its powers for epic front-end adventures.

 <h1> Unveiling Quest Artifacts ⚡🗝️</h1>
 Brace yourselves for the grand reveal of artifacts forged in the fires of creativity!
 From web spells to digital relics, I'll be unveiling a trove of projects that showcase the diversity of my talents.
 Stay vigilant for updates! 🔮📜